-CHAT stands for Community, Homework, and Tutorial, and takes place during the period before lunch Monday-Thursday.
-Each student is assigned to a CHAT homeroom at the beginning of the year.
+CHAT stands for Community, Homework, and Tutorial, and takes place during the day at various times.
+Each junior high student is assigned to a CHAT homeroom at the beginning of the year.
 The purpose of this block is to provide students with a connection with a caring adult in the building, to foster relationships among students and staff, to have time to complete school work, and to receive tutorial help from their teachers within the school day.
-Attendance is mandatory for Grades 7-12.